learn-co-curriculum/phase-4-creating-a-rails-app-readme/README.md

 Before you move on, make sure you can answer the following questions:

-1. When an HTTP request is made to a Rails app, what is the sequence of events that happens to return a response?
+1. When an HTTP request is made to a Rails app, what is the sequence of events that happens to return the response?
-2. What are the two methods we've learned about to provide a response to an HTTP request?
+2. What are the two methods you learned about in this lesson to provide a response to an HTTP request?
 What type of content does each of them return?

 ## Resources